dodir-sec/teeto/README.md

 # TEETO: Web Application Data Scanner

 ## Overview
-Teeto is an Extension designed to enhance web application security and development by scanning for and identifying endpoints, secrets, and parameters embedded within web applications.
+Teeto is the ultimate web application scanning extension for Chrome and Firefox.
+Born out of the frustration of juggling multiple tools for endpoint, secret, and parameter identification, Teeto streamlines the process with a single click.
+With Teeto, users can effortlessly conduct full scans for embedded data, and conveniently download results for further analysis.

 ## Features
 Teeto offers a range of functionalities tailored for developers and security enthusiasts: